-Your buy to let guide
+Your guide to buy to let

 NatWest mortgages are available to over 18s.
-Your home or property may be repossessed if you do not keep up repayments on your mortgage.
+Your property may be repossessed if you do not keep up repayments on your mortgage.
 The content on this page is guidance only and does not constitute advice.

 Learn more about purchasing a buy to let, becoming a landlord and the responsibilities and costs involved in letting out a property.